 4: Check if the fat is less than 5g per 100g (see nutritional panel)

 Check the nutritional panel.
 If the oil or fat is less than 5g/ml per 100g then there may be unlisted antioxidants.

-There is a 5% labelling loophole that means if an ingredient is less than 5% of the food/drink item then the ingredients of that ingredient does not have to be stated (unless it is an allergen for example dairy or soy).
-This applies to all ingredients of ingredients but is more relevant for foods that contain less than 5% oil as that oil carries a real risk of containing artificial antioxidants to stop the fat going rancid or off.
+There is a 5% labelling loophole that means if an ingredient is less than 5% of the food/drink item then the ingredients of that ingredient does not have to be stated (unless it is an allergen, for example dairy or soy).

-If there is less that 5g of fat then there is the real risk of unlisted artificial antioxidants.
-Again, the company needs to be contacted to check on this.
+In summery: If there is less that 5g of fat per 100g of the food (check the nutritional panel), then there is a risk of unlisted artificial antioxidants.
+Check with the company to check.

 5: FLAVOUR listed as an ingredient